Professional Staff Award for Excellence

 The Professional Staff Award for Excellence recognizes a member of the professional staff whose work has demonstrated excellence in their work through one or more of the following: exceptional communication and interpersonal skills; exceptional integrity, professionalism, and job performance that inspires excellence in others; exceptional dedication to encouraging initiative, creativity, and exploration of new ideas through work and interaction with others.

-Nominations for the 2025 award are now OPEN.
-Please use the online nomination form to nominate a deserving colleague by February 14, 2025.
+Nominations for the Professional Staff Award for Excellence are currently OPEN.
+Please use the online Professional Staff Award for Excellence nomination form to submit a nomination by the February 13, 2026 submission deadline.

 Selection Criteria